KatrinaHramovich/Deep-Learning/README.md

 ipykernel==4.10.0

 # Accuracy
-The model achieved an accuracy over 97.64% tested on `10000` images.
+The model achieved an accuracy over 97.64%.
+It is trained on a GPU, which took me about a minute.
+If you dont have a GPU powered machine it might take a little longer, you can try reducing the epochs (steps) to reduce computation.
+Tested on `10000` images.
 It's built from scratch using PyTorch.